robotics-upo/siar_packages/localization_siar/README.md

 - libkml-1.2.0 (or higher)
 - Rgbd-odom package.
 Can be downloaded from: https://github.com/robotics-upo/rgbd_odom.git
-- Keras python library (https://keras.io/) for neural networks (see the README.md file of manhole_detector package)
+- Keras python library (https://keras.io/) for neural networks. *Please refer to the README.md of manhole_detector package* for its correct configuration.